software-students-fall2023/git-workflow-practice-geoffreybudiman91/README.md

 ### My Thoughts about the Article
 This article is about game developers' response to the recent announcement of Unity's new pricing model.
 I've seen quite a bit of discourse online about the negative impacts of this new pricing model when Unity first announced it.
 Hence, I was quite interested to learn how game developers affected by this have been fighting back against the changes.
 I am happy that these game developers have banded together against Unity in order to fight these predatory changes and I hope that they will be succesful.

+## Zander's comment
+It's not surprising to see this collective action from mobile game developers against Unity's new pricing model.
+Unity is a popular game engine, and these changes have significant implications for many developers who rely on it for their projects.
+The decision to block Unity from monetizing their games by turning off IronSource and Unity Ads sends a strong message about their dissatisfaction.
+This protest is not just about financial impact but also the potential shift in developer focus from creating immersive gameplay experiences to prioritizing monetization strategies.
+It's a reminder that game development is an ecosystem where developers and the platforms they use should work collaboratively.